Scooby-Doo! and the Samurai Sword

 Scooby-Doo! and the Samurai Sword is a 2009 American animated comedy mystery martial arts film, as well as the thirteenth entry in a series of direct-to-video animated films based on the Scooby-Doo franchise.
 In the United States, the DVD sold over 163,890 units in its first week and as of January 2014, it has sold approximately over 524,725 units.

-This is the last direct-to-video Scooby-Doo film to use the brighter lightning and art visual style keen to the What's New, Scooby-Doo?
+This is the last direct-to-video Scooby-Doo film to use the brighter lighting and art visual style keen to the What's New, Scooby-Doo?
 TV series, making it the last What's New, Scooby-Doo? related production.
 It was also the last Scooby-Doo production to feature Casey Kasem as the voice of Shaggy before his retirement as the character in 2010 and death in 2014.

 Plot

-In flashbacks, an ancient warrior asked renowned swordsmith Masamune to craft a sword of great mystical power.
+In flashbacks, an ancient warrior asked swordsmith Masamune to craft a sword of great mystical power.
 Masamune agreed, but stated that the process will take a year.
 Masamune's apprentice Muramasa subsequently offered to make a similarly powerful sword in half the time.
 The warrior accepted.
 However, Muramasa's evil nature was imbued into his creation, the Sword of Doom, and turned the warrior into the Black Samurai.
 When Masamune finished his creation, the Sword of Fate, he presented it to the Green Dragon, who battled the Black Samurai and imprisoned him in the Sword of Doom before hiding it and marking its whereabouts within a riddle written on the Destiny Scroll.

 In the present, Mr. Takagawa, the curator of a museum of ancient history in Tokyo, and Kenji, a janitor, witness an exhibit of the Black Samurai seemingly come to life.
 The next day, the Mystery Inc. gang travel to the prestigious Mirimoto Academy near Tokyo for a martial arts tournament that Daphne Blake was invited to participate in.
 Upon their arrival, the gang meet Daphne's friend Miyumi, the academy's head Miss Mirimoto and her bodyguard Sojo, and Takagawa, who warns Mirimoto of the Black Samurai's quest to steal the Destiny Scroll.
 Though the warrior leads an army of ninjas in attacking the academy and seemingly steal the scroll, Mirimoto reveals he stole a copy and presents the real one to the gang.